isomerpages/moe-woodgrovesec/_academic-departments/ICT & Applied Science.md

 We are given the opportunity to use various machines o devlop our product independently.

 ![](/images/IP%20Departments/Applied%20Sciences/WGS_123%20(2).jpg)
-Making our ideas into reality can be a challenging process.
+Turning our ideas into reality can be a challenging process.
 Our teachers are always there to guide us.